galopago/CJMCU-25504-MODULE/README.md

 ## Pinout

-The following image presents visually each header pin with a label exactly as in the IC manufacturer datasheet.
+The following image presents visually each header pin with a label exactly written as in the IC manufacturer datasheet.

 ![MODULE](/assets/img/CJMCU-25504-PINOUT.svg)